 8. WHAT SHOULD I DO IF I SEE SOMETHING SUSPICIOUS GOING ON IN THE NEIGHBORHOOD?

 In short – call the Fort Wayne Police Department: Non-Emergencies: 260 427-1222 | Emergencies: 911

 While we do have security that patrols the neighborhood regularly, these patrols are limited.
 So, if you see something suspicious going on (such as a suspicious car, person, or other activity), the first thing you should do is call the Fort Wayne Police Department, as they can respond immediately.
 Do not call the security committee members or your area director – they will most likely tell you to contact FWPD.
 Even if you do not think that FWPD will send a patrol car, it’s still a good idea to let them know that you saw something suspicious so that they take your report over the phone.
 These calls are recorded as part of the statistics for our area, and can result in increased future patrols.

-After the immediate ‘danger’ has passed (within the next day or two), it may be a good idea to give a board member or your area director a quick call to let them know something is going on – especially if it’s something such as vandalism or individuals regularly loitering around the association.
+After the immediate ‘danger’ has passed (within the next day or two), it may be a good idea to give a board member, your area director, or The Newcomb Group a quick call to let them know something is going on – especially if it’s something such as vandalism or individuals regularly loitering around the association.
 We can pass this information along to our security staff and have them keep a closer eye on specific areas or situations.
 We can also send alerts out to Haverhill residents via Facebook and our email contact list.
 The most important thing to remember is that our security staff is no replacement for vigilant residents!
 It’s up to us to keep our neighborhood safe!